sahilpatil9763/Bootstrap/README.md

-# Simple one page website for a fake bootcamp
+# Simple one page Responsive website